tuananh/common-container-exit-codes/README.md

 ## Common exit codes

+The way to remember is simple.
+You just have to remember that:

-Container exit codes follow [chroot exit codes](https://tldp.org/LDP/abs/html/exitcodes.html).
+- Container exit codes follow [chroot exit codes](https://tldp.org/LDP/abs/html/exitcodes.html).
+- For `128+n` code, it follows the signal code.
+That's it.

 | Exit Code | Description                                                                                              | Example                                                                           |